meetalva/alva/docs/guides-dev/create-properties.md

 Then fire up Alva, open a new file and connect your Alva Design Library.
 Locate the `HelloWorld` component via search in the component list.

-Double-click the component or drag it on Alvas element list.
+Double-click the component or drag it on Alva's element list.
 You should see "Hello, World" in your project preview.

 Notice how the property list on the right side of the preview now